Registration

 Visiting a Course (Auditing a Course)

-Any person may request permission of the Office of the Provost and Vice President for Academic Affairs to visit a course.
+Any person may request permission of the Office of the Provost and Senior Vice President for Academic Affairs to visit a course.
 Individual instruction courses are not open to visitors.
 Visitors do not have the privilege of submitting papers, taking part in class discussions or participating in laboratory or field work.
 Visitors pay fees according to the published credit hour fee schedule, except that no additional fee will be required of a full-time student.
 A visitor's name will not be entered on the class rolls or permanent records.
 The notice of approval of a request to visit a course, properly receipted after fees are paid, will serve as a permit to attend a class.

 Course Attendance by Senior Citizens